edible garden trail

 20 central street, wentworth falls

 Established ornamental garden lovingly converted to an edible garden with olive and fruit trees, wildlife corridor, vegie patch & chickens.
 Currently undergoing resilience updates post drought, fire and flood, and transition to a full eco-demonstration permaculture site.

 Set on half an acre, SunnySide Up Farm features an orchard, citrus alley, king-size chook pen, ducks, quail and rabbits, Huygel garden beds, vegetable gardens, native flowers, aquaponics complete with silver perch, bees, luxury worm bath, community compost bin and kitchen herbiary. @sunnysideup_farm

 21. Powell Family Permaculture Gardens

 93 Ridge Street Lawson

 New permaculture gardens on a regular-sized suburban block.
 Large garden enclosure with annual veg beds and adorable free-range quail, surrounded by an emerging food forest.
 Compost systems aplenty including pallet-made compost bays, various worm farms and towers.
 Currently constructing a poultry yard, reclaimed-window glasshouse, and developing our verge garden.

 25. emma & ross

 1 wilson street, lawson

 Recycled-brick raised vegie beds make winding paths for vegies, flowers, fruit and free-ranging chooks at the back of our suburban-sized block.
-Worms and composting system plus a new verge vegie patch at the front.
+Composting system plus a new verge vegie patch at the front.

 33 wallis street, lawson